Frequently Asked Questions

 • Is travel insurance necessary?

 Yes, it is REQUIRED to come on our tours.
 Travel insurance can cover unexpected events such as trip cancellations, medical emergencies, and lost luggage.
+Make sure you have the "cancel for any reason" if possible option.

 • What vaccinations do I need?

 Malaria prophylaxis is also recommended for certain areas.
 There is no vaccine for malaria, only pills.
 Some guests have used daily antibiotics while they're here and some have used immune boosters.
+This is to your discretion.

 Tour Details